 The good news is that in 2021, I’m slowly starting to feel like myself again.
 I’m slowly catching up with my deadlines, feeling more mentally alert, still trying to improve my balance between work-writing life-music life.
 I feel I’m slowly healing from various things, including the long bereavement from the death of my Dad in 2018 (March 22 was the third anniversary of his death), although that loss will haunt me for the rest of my days, particularly because I didn’t do bereavement well.

-Some things you can expect me to post in this blog soon: the next issue of Truancy is launching soon, and I’m organizing two webinars: The Fairy Tale Salon 2 online conference, and a critical theory webinar running under the Zawiah Yahya Webinar Series which I agreed to helm this year.
+Some things you can expect me to post in this blog soon: the next issue of Truancy is launching soon, and I’m organizing a webinar: The Fairy Tale Salon 2 online conference,.

 This blog will therefore have announcements regarding my writing career and my academic career.
 Some personal-ish posts are okay, I think.
 But carefully.
 I was posting stuff I was acquiring which on hindsight felt very insensitive given stuff a lot of people are enduring right now, hence removal.
 Not everything needs to be shared.
 This is a flaw of mine, and I frequently have to remind myself about it.
 Particularly, I need to remind myself about my own comfort levels.
 What I’m comfortable sharing.
 What, in hindsight, I’m not comfortable sharing.

 These levels change because I’m no longer an anonymous blogger on the internet (but, was I ever?), or an anonymous creator of hypertext fiction on the internet.
 I haven’t “arrived” yet, and often as an author I feel I’m in a limbo between two states, but the fact remains that as invisible as I feel I am, I am far more visible now than I was before.
 My name still carries some weight.
 It’s a considerable weight I feel, and I can’t run away from it.
 So, I have to be wiser.